Display Trade Show Booth Primer

 Customers go to a show with a mental list of things they want to learn about and perhaps buy.
 I can't tell you how many booths I see at every show that do not clearly tell you what they are selling.
 Most customers will not take the trouble to ask, they just pass you by.
 Tell them what you do!

 After that, the training of the people in the booth is paramount.
 More on that later.

 You can buy display booths for prices starting at about $2500 for a 10 footer.
-There are used and reconditioned booths out there too ( google used trade show booths).
+There are used and reconditioned booths out there too ( google used trade show booths), and we can make repacement panels for them.
 For small companies on a limited budget, a couple of good graphic displays hanging from the back curtain pole, along with a rented table attractively arranged with your product, will work.